 Video emails are best suited to enliven a conversation restricted to written form.
 According to Forrester, including a video in the title increases CTR by 200%-300%.
 Videos can be used in a range of scenarios across sales and marketing.

 Personalized invites, demo meetings, and sales follow-ups are a handful of examples illustrating the same.
 Most of the video types in this list can be sent as part of an email message to address a prospect in a specific step in the buyer’s journey.

 A short video to describe your workplace through your employees.
 It is a great way to humanize the business process and add authenticity to your brand.
 It is a good ice breaker for your clients in the middle of the funnel, still confused.
 Company culture videos evoke trust.

-Company culture videos involve employee interviews, recruitment videos.
-A general overview of your workspace, the jargon your employees share.
+Company culture videos involve employee interviews and recruitment videos.
+A general overview of your workspace, and the jargon your employees share.
 It also involves your business as a vision, and what you stand for.
 It is about the personal workings behind the professional.
 The idea is to increase brand affinity.
-It is also a great way increase your team's morale.
+It is also a great way to increase your team's morale.
 This recruitment video from Apple is a good example of this.